 - PROOF OF CITIZENSHIP (if applicable): Canadian citizens who were not born in Canada must provide a copy of a proof of citizenship (both sides).

 - STUDY PERMIT OR VISA (if applicable): Applicants who are not Canadian citizens must provide a copy of their study permit or visa.

 - PROOF OF CANADIAN PERMANENT RESIDENCY (if applicable): A copy of the applicant’s Canadian permanent resident card or immigration form (IMM-1000, IMM-5292, IMM-5688 or IMM-5617) for all non-Canadian citizens.

 - SUPPORTING DOCUMENT FOR ELIGIBILITY PERIOD EXCEPTION (if applicable): Applicants seeking eligibility period exceptions in accordance with Section 2.2 above must provide an official document for each birth since the thesis submission or a medical certificate attesting to serious health reasons or disability.

-The applicant is responsible for ensuring that all required documents have been included and submitted with the application.
-No document other than those listed here will be accepted.
+The applicant is responsible for ensuring that all required documents have been included and transmitted.
 Any missing document will render the application ineligible.